-Physical therapy must be:

-- Prescribed by a professional provider licensed to prescribe it, unless it is performed by a chiropractor (See page 44) - Given for a condition that can be significantly improved in a reasonable and generally predictable period of time (usually about six months), or to optimize the developmental potential of the member and/or maintain the member's level of functioning - Given by: - A professional provider (M.D., D.O. or podiatric physician) - A dentist or optometrist - A chiropractor - A physical therapist or physical therapist assistant - Athletic trainer
+- Physical therapy must be: - Prescribed by a professional provider licensed to prescribe physical therapy services, unless it is performed by a chiropractor (See Page 41). - Given for a condition that can be significantly improved in a reasonable and generally predictable period of time (usually about six months), or to optimize the developmental potential of the member and/or maintain the member's level of functioning - Given by: - A professional provider (M.D., D.O. or podiatric physician) - A dentist or optometrist - A chiropractor - A physical therapist or physical therapist assistant - An athletic trainer